Astroide/eeeee/stuff.md

 * nice to write
 * neither too verbose nor minimalist - I think that removing everything not absolutely necessary to the syntax can make it less readable; compare `fn do_stuff(a: u8, b: i32, c: f64) { ... }` and `fn do_stuff a u8 b i32 c f64 { ... }` (this one is a bit extreme of an example)
 * expressions expressions expressions EVERYTHING IS AN EXPRESSION
+* not quite sure about going full Rust mode with a borrow checker, but if I do so, I want to have a more concise syntax than the Rc<RefCell<...>> stuff for multiple mutable references
+* some way of knowing easily for the programmer if data is stored on the stack or the heap
+* this might not be a good idea, but allowing generic arguments to be *anything* as long as it's known at compile-time

 **type syntax**
 type annotation format: `: Type` (e.g. `let x: f64 = 0.0`)